Users often apply different filters to loaded data, hide and unhide columns, sort in various ways, etc.

 Remove the filter in cell E2 and apply the Incomes view:

-As we may expect, the add-in applies the saved filter to the Sum column.
+As we can expect, the add-in applies the saved filter to the Sum column.

 I am sure, your users will be happy, and you will have fewer requests for new small database views.